 - Project location: De Aar, Pixley Ka Seme District, Northern Cape Province, South Africa.

-- Number of employment opportunities: 2,475 (temporary and full-time)
+- Number of jobs to be created: Create 2,475 job opportunities (temporary and full-time jobs)

 - Investment value: Total value of the project is R600-million.

 De Aar is strategically located in the centre of South Africa.
 It is a major rail junction at the intersection of the Cape Corridor (Johannesburg to Cape Town), the Namibian corridor (Gauteng to Namibia) and provides a link to the three ports of the Eastern Cape.
 The N10 road highway (Port Elizabeth outskirts to Upington) passes through the town.

 The Project entails construction of an inland intermodal system comprising of: Container Terminal, Vehicle parking Terminal, Warehouse/Cold room Terminal.

 The province has focused its priorities (in alignment with the National Development Plan – Vision 2030) and identified priorities to enhance the quality of life of the community.

 There are inefficiencies in the transport sector which restrict economic growth and job creation, because over 80% of freight in South Africa is moved via road.
 The result of this is poor road conditions which have an impact on product quality, product losses and substantial expenditure towards vehicle maintenance and related costs.
 The result is increased operational expenditure for miners and farmers.